amilcar-capsus/meghna-hugo/exampleSite/content/english/jobs/jobs.md

           job_image: images/specialties/placeholder1.jpg
           job_image_webp: images/specialties/placeholder1.webp
           info1:
             - info1_content: "We are a multidisciplinary team of professionals that includes engineers, architects, software developers, designers, educators, political analysts, sociologists, and urban planners.
-When we are looking to expand the team, we post the characteristics on our social networks.\n
+When we are looking to expand the team, we post the characteristics on our social networks and on this website.\n
             We invite you to continue visiting our website so that you can learn more about us."
               info1_title: We collaborate as a team to grow professionally in a multidisciplinary context
           info2: